 Education technology, connected learning and the rise of the Networked Society are transforming the established concept of learning, teachers’ roles and even the nature of knowledge itself.

-In the Networked Society, Ericsson will be the leading advocate of Technology for Good.
+In the Networked Society, Ericsson is the leading advocate of Technology for Good.
 By using broadband to address poverty, human rights, climate change and other challenges, we want to ensure our technology is a force for lasting, positive change.